Marcelo Sosa

-Marcelo Fabián Sosa Farías (born 2 June 1978) is an Uruguayan retired footballer who played as a defensive midfielder.
+Marcelo Fabián Sosa Farías (born 2 June 1978) is an Uruguayan former footballer who played as a defensive midfielder.

 His nickname is "Pato" – Spanish for duck – and he played professionally for clubs in five countries.

 Club career

 Born in Montevideo, Sosa started his career at Danubio FC, being a mainstay for several seasons.
 In January 2004 he joined FC Spartak Moscow on a four-year deal, but only six months later he moved to Atlético Madrid in Spain on a free transfer, signing a three-year link with the La Liga club.

 Although he appeared in 28 league games during the campaign, Sosa failed to impress, being loaned to fellow league side CA Osasuna where he was used rarely during the Navarrese's historical season (a fourth place).
 He added two contests in the UEFA Cup.

 After another loan, at Club Atlético River Plate in January 2007, Sosa was allowed to join hometown's Club Nacional de Football on another free transfer, despite still having a six-month contract left with Atlético Madrid.
 On 7 January 2008, Tecos UAG officially presented him to the Guadalajara-area media.

 In the 2009 summer 31-year-old Sosa returned to his country, signing with national powerhouse C.A.
 Peñarol.
 In early February 2011 he joined fellow Primera División team Racing Club de Montevideo, on a six-month contract.